sd2psXtd/firmware/README.md

 *sd2psXtd* allows super fast booting of FreePSXBoot by using some non standard card communication.
 Please note: This is only possible using a special FreePSXBoot Version provided at https://sd2psXtd.github.io

+## PS1: Net Yaroze Support

+*sd2psXtd* will act as a Net Yaroze Access Card, if used with the Net Yaroze Software.

 ## General: Settings File